ochen-beep/SillyTavern-EchoLite/README.md

 ## 🆕 What's New

+### ***v5.2.0***
+* New Feature: Two new 'SillyTavern' styles, which uses characters from your SillyTavern roleplay/story in EchoChamber.
+One is for roleplay, the other for story.
+Roleplay includes the character's name in the character card in the EchoChamber chat, while Story does not.
+* Setting: Display > Message Order -- Change the direction of replies - newest at the bottom, oldest at the top OR oldest at the bottom, newest at the top.
+This setting is obeyed for both Livestream and Chat Participation when enabled
+* Setting: Livestream > Auto-Scroll to Latest Message - automatically scrolls to the latest message based on your Message Order setting
+* Bug Fix: Generation not working when SillyTavern's panels are pinned (AI Response Configuration & Character Management)
+* Bug Fix: Raw API JSON leaks when using text completion backends which caused inconsistent/wrong generation output
+* Bug Fix: Floating/Pop-Out panel not being restored to its original state on reload of SillyTavern

 ### ***v5.0.0***
 * Chat Participation: You can now send messages and chat with others.
 Supports @mentions and comments in general.
 Set your username, choose an avatar color, and how many respond to you.
 Thanks to RetiredHippie for getting this feature started.
 * Live icon is now clickable, allowing you to quickly enable/disable Livestream.
 It turns orange and pulses to indicate it is processing in the background, then turns red when done and remains Live.